Mohinder Singh Pujji: Early life

-Mohinder Singh Pujji was born in Simla, British India, on 14 August 1918, the fourth son of Sardar Sohan Singh Pujji and his wife—Sant Kaur.
+Mohinder Singh Pujji was born in Simla, British India, on 14 August 1918, the fourth son of Sardar Sohan Singh Pujji and his wife, Sant Kaur.
 His father was a senior government official who worked in the department of health and education.
 He attended the Sir Harcourt Butler High School in Simla, then on his father's retirement to his home state of Punjab attended the Government College and later the Hindu College in Lahore.
 He studied law at Bombay University.

 He learned to fly in 1936 as a hobby pilot at the Delhi Flying Club, where he fell in love with flying and in April 1937 achieved his "A" certificate of flying competency.
 His first job was with Himalayan Airways as a line pilot, flying passengers between Haridwar and Badrinath, but soon after was offered a better job with Burmah Shell, where he worked as a refuelling superintendent in 1938.

-Pujji married his wife Amrit Kaur in November 1944.
+Pujji married Amrit Kaur in November 1944.
 Their first daughter Veena was born in March 1946.
 The couple had two more children; Rita and Satinder.